veggerby/shardis/README.md

 Variance numbers are approximate and workload dependent; adjust after observing real key distributions.

+Replication factor hard cap: values greater than **10,000** are rejected to prevent pathological ring sizes (memory amplification + long rebuild latency).

 ### Shard Map Store CAS Semantics

+`IShardMapStore<TKey>` exposes two atomic primitives:

-`IShardMapStore<TKey>` provides `TryAssignShardToKey` (atomic compare-and-set).
-First writer wins; concurrent attempts racing to assign the same key will yield exactly one `true` result.
-Routers rely on this to avoid duplicate assignments under bursty traffic.
+- `TryAssignShardToKey` (compare-and-set).
+First writer wins; concurrent attempts racing to assign the same key yield exactly one `true`.
+- `TryGetOrAdd` – fetch an existing assignment or create it without a separate preliminary lookup (eliminates double hashing / allocation patterns in hot routing paths).

+Routers rely on these to avoid duplicate assignments under bursty traffic.
 Tests stress thousands of concurrent attempts to ensure a single winner.

 ### Routing Metrics Semantics

-Routers emit exactly one `RouteMiss` for the first key assignment followed by `RouteHit(existingAssignment=false)` for the creation and subsequent `RouteHit(existingAssignment=true)` for reads thereafter.
-Under concurrency the miss remains singular (contention collapses through CAS in the map store).
-This property allows accurate cardinality / churn tracking without deduplicating events downstream.
+Routers emit exactly one `RouteMiss` for the first key assignment followed by:

+1. `RouteHit(existingAssignment=false)` for the initial persisted assignment.
+2. `RouteHit(existingAssignment=true)` for every subsequent route.

+Single-miss guarantee (even under extreme concurrency) is enforced via:

+- Per-key lock in the Default router collapsing races to a single creator.
+- Miss de-dup dictionary in both routers so even if optimistic creation paths surface multiple contenders, only the first records the miss.

+Consistent hash router only records a miss if `TryGetOrAdd` actually created the mapping and it has not yet been recorded for that key.

 ### Broadcasting & Streaming